OO

 So the general structure should be:

-1. Your main.cpp file should call Bullet::Update(dt) and Bullet::Render() in the appropriate places.
+1. Your game_system.cpp file should call Bullet::update(dt) and Bullet::render() in the appropriate places.
 These are static functions.

-2. The Bullet class will the interate through all bullets in the array when the appropriate static function is called.
-When updating we call _Update() on each bullet, when rendering we call window.draw()
+2. The Bullet class will iterate through all bullets in the array when the appropriate static function is called.
+When updating we call _update() on each bullet, when rendering we call window.draw()

 7. Now it’s on screen, Step 1 will take over and make it move and render!